Knowing how you breathe while running can make a big difference to your running performance.

 Breathing deeply is a great way to relieve stress and anxiety symptoms, so what better way to start!

-Proper breathing whilst running has a lot to do with your endurance.
+Proper breathing while running has a lot to do with your endurance.

 This in turn affects your breathing, and can often lead to a side stitch when running.